Doula vs Midwife for Home Birth: Do You Need Both?

 The key difference is scope of practice.
 Your midwife is responsible for the medical safety of you and your baby.
 Your doula is responsible for helping you feel supported, informed, and capable throughout the process.

-Why would you need both at a home birth?
+Why do families hire both at a home birth?

 Most midwives arrive at your home when you're in active labor, around 5-6 centimeters dilated, not during early labor when contractions start.
 If you're a first-time parent, early labor can last 12-20 hours or longer.
 A doula typically joins you much earlier, sometimes spending 8-12 hours with you before your midwife arrives.

 Once your midwife is there, she focuses on clinical tasks like intermittent monitoring (checking baby's heart rate every 15-30 minutes in active labor, every 5-15 minutes while pushing), setting up equipment, watching for complications, and preparing for the birth.
 She can't provide continuous hands-on support while also managing the medical aspects.
-Studies show that continuous labor support reduces the likelihood of cesarean by 39% and reduces requests for epidural by 10%, but your midwife usually brings one assistant and has medical responsibilities that prevent her from staying physically by your side the entire time.
+The 2017 Cochrane Review found that continuous support during labor was associated with a reduced risk of cesarean birth (relative risk 0.83, approximately a 17 percent reduction in settings without routine epidural availability; subgroup analysis suggests larger effects for doula-role support specifically), as well as reduced use of regional analgesia and reduced negative ratings of the birth experience.
+[1] Most midwives bring one assistant and have medical responsibilities that prevent them from staying physically by your side the entire time.

 A doula fills that gap.
 She never leaves your side, focuses entirely on your comfort and coping, and frees your midwife to do her clinical job.
 She also supports your partner so they don't have to figure out counterpressure techniques or remember what position to try next while also processing their own emotions.